Duke Chapel standing over campus building

 University representatives will not engage in media relations activities in which external media are provided financial compensation for attending university programs, interviewing university representatives or otherwise covering the university.

 • There are occasions when it is reasonable for the university to provide travel, lodging or meals for reporters visiting the university or attending university events.
-In those cases, approval should be sought in advance from University Communications.
+In those cases, approval should be sought in advance from Duke Communications, Marketing, and Public Affairs.

-• Since many international media organizations are affiliated with foreign governments, any gifts, reimbursements, travel, lodging or meals that are provided to them must be clearned in advance by University Communications to ensure that the university complies with the Foreign Corrupt Practices Act.
+• Since many international media organizations are affiliated with foreign governments, any gifts, reimbursements, travel, lodging or meals that are provided to them must be cleared in advance by Duke Communications, Marketing, and Public Affairs to ensure that the university complies with the Foreign Corrupt Practices Act.

 • There should be clear distinctions made between paid advertising and media relations activities intended to generate editorially independent coverage of the university.